SreejaBethu/Cost-Of-Living-Index-Globally/README.md

 ## Features

-    Interactive dropdown menus to select cost of living indices (e.g. Rent Index, Cost of Living Index, Groceries Index) and countries
+    1) Interactive dropdown menus to select cost of living indices (e.g. Rent Index, Cost of Living Index, Groceries Index) and countries.

-    Bar charts to visualize the selected indices for each country Ability to compare multiple countries and indices in a single chart Customizable title and color scheme for the charts
+    2) Bar charts to visualize the selected indices for each country

+    3) Ability to compare multiple countries and indices in a single chart

+    4) Customizable title and color scheme for the charts

 ## Getting Started